Frequently Asked Questions

 - Directories - Full recursive comparison

-- Binary files - Hex comparison for any file type
+- Binary files - Byte-level and hex-oriented comparison

 - Archives - ZIP, TAR, TAR.GZ, TGZ, 7Z, RAR (read-only)